 A trial looking at bevacizumab after surgery for melanoma skin cancer (AVAST-M)

 Doctors usually treat melanoma skin cancer with surgery.
-After this, you will have regular check ups because there is a risk that the melanoma may come back.
-So far, there is no strong research evidence to show that having any treatment after surgery helps stop melanoma from coming back or spreading.
-So having regular check ups is the standard treatment.
+After this, you have regular check ups because there is a risk that the melanoma may come back.
+So far, there is no strong research evidence to show that having any treatment after surgery helped people live longer.
+So having regular check ups by surgeons is the standard treatment.

-Bevacizumab is already used to treat a number of other cancers.
-But doctors don’t know if it will help to stop melanoma coming back after surgery.
+Doctors already use bevacizumab to treat a number of other advanced cancers.
+But it wasn't known whether it would help stop melanoma coming back after surgery.

-- Find out if bevacizumab after surgery can help to stop or delay melanoma coming back
+- Find out if bevacizumab after surgery could help people with melanoma live longer, or delay melanoma from coming back for longer

 - Learn more about the side effects

 - Find out if there were ways to predict who would benefit most from bevacizumab